Umbra999/Analytics-Preventer/README.md

 # Analytics-Preventer
-Prevents Analytics for Websites and Games
+Prevents Analytics for Websites and Games to make Cheating and Ban evasion easier or if you just want more privacy.

+Supported Websites/Games:
+- Unity
+- Dead by Daylight
+- Redshell
+- Genshin Impact
+- VRChat

+THIS LIST IS NOT COMPLETED!
+IT MIGHT ALSO WORK ON OTHER GAMES WHICH USE THE SAME API!